 Tourism and cruise activities in the Antarctic operate within a comprehensive framework of international and national laws and regulations to ensure safety and preservation of the environment.

 You will be briefed during each trip on the best way to be respectful, environmentally friendly and safe during the expedition.

 Top responsible travel tips for The Antarctic:

-- Don’t take ‘souvenirs’ of rocks or flora off the island.
+Don’t take ‘souvenirs’ of rocks or flora back to the ship.

 Geography and wildlife

 Antarctica is the seventh continent in the world, located on the southernmost part of the globe.
 Its closest access point is in South America (Ushuaia, Argentina is the major thoroughfare for Antarctic cruises).
 From here you can visit the Antarctic Peninsula as well as the sub Antarctic islands such as South Georgia and the Falkland islands.
 A cruise will take anywhere from 10 to 23 days when leaving from Ushuaia; if crossing directly to the peninsula you can be there in as soon as one-and-a-half to two days.

 Punta Arenas in Chile is another gateway for cruises to the Antarctic Peninsula.
 From there, travellers may take a flight to the South Shetland Islands to board their vessel – perfect for those looking to cruise in Antarctica but avoid the Drake Passage.